-During such space accumulation, also the number of so-called deletions will accumulate in /mars/todo-global/ and sibling directories.
-In very big installations consisting of thousands of nodes, it is a good idea to regularly monitor the number of deletions similarly to the following: (find /mars/ -name "delete-" | wc -1) should not exceed a limit of ~150 entries.
+of thousands of nodes, it is a good idea to regularly monitor the number of deletions similarly to the following: (find /mars / -name 'delete-'' | wc -1) should not exceed a limit of ~150 entries.

 Please prefer the short form marsadm cron as an equivalent to scripting two separate commands marsadm log-rotate all and marsadm log-delete-all all.
 The short form is not only easier to remember, but also future-proof in case some new MARS features should be implemented in future.